pnxl/EmotionalDamageWeb/README.md

 lol

 ## Usage
-Head over to [this webpage](https://pnxl.dev/etc/emodmg) at my website [pnxl.dev](https://pnxl.dev/).

-Alternatively, a Vercel deployment of this exact repository is available [here](https://emotional-damage.vercel.app).
+Vercel deployment of this exact repository is available [here](https://emotional-damage.vercel.app).